About Email Log Search

-Email log search lets administrators sift through the delivery logs for their domains and evaluate message transit.
-This is useful for tracking down a sender or recipient's missing messages, such as those that have been quarantined as spam or otherwise routed incorrectly.
-Use email log search to determine the IP addresses sending and receiving mail or to troubleshoot how policies affect mail flow.
+You can sift through the delivery logs for your domains and evaluate message delivery using Email Log Search in the Google Admin console.
+The reports help you track down missing messages, such as those quarantined as spam or otherwise routed incorrectly.
+You can also use the tool to determine message IP addresses and troubleshoot how policies affect mail flow.

-- Perform a search—See Finding messages with email log search for steps on using the tool.
+- Perform a search—See Find messages with Email Log Search for steps on using the tool.

-- Examine the results—See Viewing message details for a description of the output.
+- Examine the results—See View Email Log Search result details for a description of the output.

-- Analyze the route—See Interpreting message details for recommendations on using log search results to investigate delivery issues.
+- Analyze the route and delivery states—See Interpret Email Log Search results for recommendations on using search results to investigate delivery issues.

-- Messages sent from one hour ago to seven days in the past, or for a date range you specify up to thirty days in the past
+- Messages sent from 1 hour ago to the past 7 days, or for a date range you specify in the past 30 days.

-- Messages to or from any Google Apps user in your domains
+- Messages to or from any G Suite user in your domains.

-- Messages to Google Groups and other mailing lists containing your Google Apps users
+- Messages sent to a group in Google Groups and other mailing lists containing your G Suite users.

 What search criteria can I use?